Pan-Stewed Chicory

 • to taste fine salt

-• to taste grated parmesan cheese (optional)
+• to taste grated Parmesan cheese (optional)

 Steps

 • It’s time to add the chicory.
-Don’t be intimidated if it seems like too much; it will wilt during cooking.
+Don’t be intimidated if it seems like too much, it will wilt during cooking.

-Chicory and Dandelion Differences
+Differences between Chicory and Dandelion

 Author image